prashnts/prashnts.github.io/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/prashnts/prashnts.github.io)

 ## Quickstart

+**IMPORTANT**

+- The package dependencies are quite old and several projects have diverged significantly.
+- While I currently do not intend to upgrade everything, a DockerFile is provided to isolate supply chain risks while running locally.
+- Use docker compose to run the development server and ignore the following instructions.

 - Install packages.
 Use `npm install`, or `yarn install` if you use `yarnpkg`.
 - Build site using `npm run build`.
 The static content will be in `public` directory.
 - To use live-reload and in-built dev server, use `npm run start`.